 Jobs that Qualify for Externship Credit

-A student may receive academic credit for legal positions with pre‐approved government agencies, non‐profit legal services organizations, and non‐profit public national and international organizations.
+A student may receive academic credit for legal positions with approved government agencies, non-profit legal services organizations, and non-profit international organizations.
 All externship placements must be approved by the Clinic Director.

-Positions with a private law firm or other for‐profit entity do not qualify for externship credit.
+Positions with private, for-profit law firms or other for-profit entities do not qualify for externship credit.